windupb1rd/make_anki_cards/README.md

 such as the language of translations and context examples, number of definitions and examples to be shown.
 In order to set these options, edit `config.py` file.
 #####
-To start the program run `start.bat` or `start.sh` depending on your operation system.
+Run `start.bat` or `start.sh` depending on your operation system to start the program.
 It will be opened in terminal.
 You can use the program as it is, a learner's dictionary/agregator, which may prove useful, since the program combines the best traits of two sources